zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 * Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.

-* The deployment is using the ARM template parameters file.
+* The deployment uses the ARM template parameters file.
 Before initiating the deployment, edit the [*azuredeploy.parameters.json*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/azure/arm_template/azuredeploy.parameters.json) file located in your local cloned repository folder.
 An example parameters file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/azure/arm_template/azuredeploy.parameters.example.json).

 * Create a Resource Group which will house the target for the ARM Template deployment using the following command: